Fevers (T > 38) that occur with cytotoxic chemotherapy.

 - Pneumonia documented radiographically

-Prolonged fevers: fevers greater than 5 to 7 days, infections due to Candida (esp non albicans) and moulds (esp Aspergillus and Mucormycosis) increase.
+Prolonged fevers: fevers greater than 5 to 7 days, infections due to Candida (especially non-albicans) and moulds (especially Aspergillus and Mucormycosis) increase.
 Cultures are negative and signs and symptoms can be subtle.
-Empiric antifungals are given at this stage: amphotericin B = voriconazole and amphotericin B = caspofungin.
+Empiric antifungals are given at this stage: amphotericin B = voriconazole or other anti-Aspergillus azole and amphotericin B = caspofungin.

 For prophylaxis, echinocandin based prophylaxis for AML may be associated with higher risk of breakthrough invasive fungal infections (PubMed).